canonical/cloud-init/doc/rtd/reference/base_config_reference.rst

 ``datasource_list``
 ^^^^^^^^^^^^^^^^^^^

-This key contains a prioritised list of datasources that ``cloud-init`` attempts to discover on boot.
+This key contains a prioritized list of datasources that ``cloud-init`` attempts to discover on boot.
 By default, this is defined in :file:`/etc/cloud/cloud.cfg.d`.